hashicorp/pandora/README.md

 - `./tools/importer-msgraph-metadata` - contains the Importer for the Microsoft Graph API Definitions.
 - `./tools/importer-rest-api-specs` - contains the Importer for the Azure Resource Manager OpenAPI/Swagger definitions.
 - `./tools/version-bumper` - contains a small tool to add new Services and new API Versions for existing Services to the config.

+The following directories are under active development, but aren't used in production at this time:

+- `./api-definitions` - contains V2 of the API Definitions - output as JSON rather than C# (as in V1).
+- `./tools/data-api` - contains V2 of the Data API - which will replace V1 of the Data API in time.

 There's also few helper tools (for example, for use in automation):